nbowling/myBlog/content/about/index.md

 <br>Gloucestershire County Council

 A short after-action report of a typical project I led can be downloaded from [here](../The%20Sick%20Authority.pdf).

-## For fun

-I have enjoyed hill walking and mountaineering including several alpine seasons.
-My favourite activity though, was potholing having bottomed some of the most serious potholes in the UK.
-Sadly, ill health and arthritis have largely put paid to that now, so I am developing my skills in photography, art and IT.
-I also enjoy the occasional flight using [DCS World](https://www.digitalcombatsimulator.com/en/), a powerful PC based flight simulator.

 ## I'm available for…